curlie-may/analytics_accelerator/README.md

 ### 1. What were the overall trends in sales for 2019 to 2022?
-What were the overall trends in sales for 2019 to 2022?
 Below is a plot of total sales per year.
 From 2019 to 2020 total sales increased by 163%.
 This was followed by a drop in sales from 2021 to 2022 back to back to basline values of $4 million total sales.
 Note that 2020 was during the depth of COVID and 2020 appears to reflect consumer spending during the lock-down.

 <img width="350" height="200" alt="image" src="images/Total_sales_per_year.JPG" />